From the Provence of the Popes to the Luberon – Self-guided

 4 - Advanced - hilly and mountainous - 50 to 90 km

-The magnificent Laurentians region offers a precious balance between nature, sports, recreation, and culture.
-Your getaway begins in Sainte-Agathe-des-Monts, known for its heritage downtown area near the shores of Lac des Sables.
+The beautiful Laurentians region offers a perfect balance of nature, sports, recreation, and culture.
+Your getaway begins in Sainte-Agathe-des-Monts, known for its historic downtown area near the shores of Lac des Sables.

-Then, you cross the green landscapes of Sainte-Marguerite-du-Lac-Masson and Val-David to arrive, near Lake Mercier and the national park that bears its name, at the old village of Mont-Tremblant.
+You then pass through the lush green landscapes of Sainte-Marguerite-du-Lac-Masson and Val-David before arriving, near Lake Mercier and the national park that bears its name, at the historic village of Mont-Tremblant.

-Then enjoy the panoramic views offered by Brébeuf, Huberdeau, and Arundel, before discovering the charm of Saint-Jovite, with its restaurants, cafés, and main street lined with old houses.
+Next, enjoy the panoramic views from Brébeuf, Huberdeau, and Arundel, before discovering the charm of Saint-Jovite, with its restaurants, cafés, and main street lined with historic homes.
 A unique getaway in the heart of a tourist gem!

-3 nights in a three- to four-star hotel, double occupancy;
+3 nights in a three- or four-star hotel, based on double occupancy;

 3 breakfasts;

-Not included: transportation to the departure point for passengers, their luggage, and their bicycles; equipment, such as bicycles; the presence of a guide; mechanical assistance and access to a support vehicle; costs in the event of mechanical or physical problems.
-Protection under the Travel Agents Customer Compensation Fund (TACCF) is $1 per $1,000 and its applicable discount.
+Not included: transportation to the departure point for the passenger, their luggage, and their bicycle; equipment, such as the bicycle; a guide; mechanical repairs and access to a support vehicle; and costs incurred in the event of mechanical or physical issues. coverage under the Travel Agents’ Client Compensation Fund (FICAV), which is $1 per $1,000 and its applicable discount.

-3 nights in a three- to four-star hotel, double occupancy;
+3 nights in a three- or four-star hotel, based on double occupancy;

 3 breakfasts;

-Not included: transportation to the departure point for passengers, their luggage, and their bicycles; equipment, such as bicycles; the presence of a guide; mechanical assistance and access to a support vehicle; costs in the event of mechanical or physical problems.
-Protection under the Travel Agents Customer Compensation Fund (TACCF) is $1 per $1,000 and its applicable discount.
+Not included: transportation to the departure point for the passenger, their luggage, and their bicycle; equipment, such as the bicycle; a guide; mechanical repairs and access to a support vehicle; and costs incurred in the event of mechanical or physical issues. coverage under the Travel Agents’ Client Compensation Fund (FICAV), which is $1 per $1,000 and its applicable discount.

 Route rating: 4

-Moderately difficult route: hilly and mountainous, relatively significant elevation changes; 50 to 90 km.
+Fairly difficult route: hilly and mountainous, with relatively steep climbs; 50 to 90 km.

 Route rating: 4

-Moderately difficult route: hilly and mountainous, relatively significant elevation changes; 50 to 90 km.
+Fairly difficult route: hilly and mountainous, with relatively steep climbs; 50 to 90 km.

 Day 1